-The Atlantic Council's Africa Center promotes dynamic geopolitical partnerships with African states and redirects US and European policy priorities towards strengthening security and promoting economic growth and prosperity on the continent.
+The mission of the Atlantic Council’s Africa Center is to promote dynamic geopolitical partnerships with African states and to redirect US and European policy priorities toward strengthening security and bolstering economic growth and prosperity on the continent.

-Over the course of the past year, the Africa Center has provided an important platform for assessing and revising US policy toward Sudan and South Sudan and has been at the cutting edge of analysis on the growth of extremism in the Sahel and West Africa as well as the fragile progress being made in Somalia.
-In addition to ongoing work on these specific geopolitical challenges, the Center's programming focuses on five policy initiatives.
+Over the past year, the Africa Center has provided an important platform for assessing and revising US policy in the Horn of Africa and has been at the cutting edge of analysis on the growth of extremism in the Sahel and West Africa, as well as the emergence of new positive economic and political trends across the continent.

 Influencing African Security Policy

 The Africa Center provides thought leadership on the emerging security and geopolitical challenges in Africa.
-The Center continues to be a leading voice on the problems of state collapse, humanitarian crises, piracy, the growing nexus between extremism and criminality in West Africa and the Sahel; the ongoing political transitions in North Africa; challenges in Central and Southern Africa, and the growing impact of Islamist extremism on African polities and economies.
+The Center continues to be a leading voice on the problems of state collapse; humanitarian crises; piracy; the nexus between extremism and criminality in West Africa and the Sahel; the ongoing political transitions across Africa; challenges in Central and Southern Africa; and the growing impact of Islamist extremism on African polities and economies.

 Emerging Economic Powers in Africa

-Home to six of the world's fastest growing economies over the past decade, Africa is rapidly transforming into a powerful global economic force.
-The Africa Center seeks to expand awareness of Africa's buoyant economic prospects and examine the potential mutually beneficial outcomes for the United States and its European allies to invest strategically in the continent.
+Home to some of the fastest growing economies in the world, Africa is rapidly transforming into a powerful global economic force.
+The Africa Center seeks to expand awareness of Africa’s buoyant economic prospects and examine the potential mutually beneficial outcomes for the United States and its European allies to invest strategically in the continent.

 Conversations with African Leaders